Stratio/deep-spark/doc/t10-first-steps-deep-cassandra.md

 title: First Steps with Stratio Deep and Cassandra
 ---

-StratioDeep is an integration layer between Spark, a distributed computing framework and Cassandra, a NoSQL distributed database.
+StratioDeep is an integration layer between Spark, a distributed computing framework and Cassandra.
 [Cassandra](http://cassandra.apache.org/ "Apache Cassandra website") (C\*) is a NoSQL distributed and eventually consistent database based on a P2P model.
 It provides a column-oriented data model richer than typical key/value systems.
 [Spark](http://spark.apache.org/ "Spark website") is a fast and general-purpose cluster computing system that can run applications up to 100 times faster than Hadoop.
 It processes data using Resilient Distributed Datasets (RDDs) allowing storage of intermediate results in memory for future processing reuse.
 Spark applications are written in [Scala](http://www.scala-lang.org/ "The Scala programming language site"), a popular functional language for the Java Virtual Machine (JVM).
 Integrating Cassandra and Spark gives us a system that combines the best of both worlds opening to Cassandra the possibility of solving a wide range of new use cases.
 Stratio Deep provides a seamless extension to the Cassandra Query Language (CQL) that translates custom CQL queries to Spark jobs and which delegates to the former the complexity of distributing the query itself over the underlying cluster, moreover its Java friendly API allows developers to access data using custom serializable entity objects.

 Summary
 =======

 This tutorial shows how Stratio Deep can be used to perform simple to complex queries and calculations on data stored in a Cassandra cluster.
 You will learn:

 -   How to use the Stratio Deep interactive shell.
 -   How to create a RDD from Cassandra and perform operations on the data.